On the MMP for rank one foliations on threefolds: The formal neighborhood of a flipping curve

 Let $X$ be a normal threefold, let $\cal F$ be a rank one foliation on $X$ and let $f\colon X \rightarrow Z$ be a $K_{\cal F}$-flipping contraction.
 Let $C = {\rm Exc} (f)$.
-In the case where $C$ is smooth and irreducible McQuillan has produced a rather complete picture of a the structure of a formal neighborhood of $C$ by examining the formal holonomy around the curve, in particular, he shows the existence of a formal $\cal F$-invariant divisor containing $C$.
+In the case where $C$ is smooth and irreducible, McQuillan has produced a rather complete picture of the structure of a formal neighborhood of $C$ by examining the formal holonomy around the curve, in particular, he shows the existence of a formal $\cal F$-invariant divisor containing $C$.

 In this section we provide a different approach to producing such an invariant divisor.
 Our two main ingredients are a foliated analogue of the existence of complements and an analysis of the structure of log canonical foliation singularities.
-We then provide a bound on the singularities of these surfaces when the foliation has canonical singularities.